What’s a Rich Text element?

 What is Juice Jacking?

-Put simply, juice jacking is when you plug a device into a power source, and rather than simply being topped up as expected, something on the other end of that receptacle is actually trying to steal your data or install malware.
+The FBI and FCC have issued warnings regarding a kind of hypothesized attack they call "juice jacking."
+In their words, this is an attack where "bad actors can load malware onto public USB charging stations to maliciously access electronic devices while they are being charged."
+This means that, when you plug a device into a power source, rather than simply being topped up as expected, something on the other end of that receptacle is actually trying to steal your data or install malware.
 If you ever use a public USB port — for example at hotels, airplanes, coffee shops, etc. — you don’t know what (or who) is on the other end of it.

 How, you may ask, can someone else hack my information through a power outlet?
 The port you’re plugging into may not just supply power.
 That’s because your phone also uses USB for data transmission.
 When you plug in a thumb drive, webcam, keyboard, or other accessories, certain pins aren’t just pumping power over the cable.
 The pins also transmit data so these accessories work.
-Unfortunately, this makes the connection subject to a kind of man-in-the-middle attack — that’s a complicated way of saying there’s something in the middle of this connection that you aren’t aware of and which could be trying to break into your device.
+Some devices, like recent smartphones, have tools that attempt to mitigate this by disabling USB data transmission in software when connected to an unfamiliar device.
+But these are software solutions that could be subject to their own vulnerabilities.

-Fortunately, juice jacking is itself reliant on the expected presence of data-transmitting pins to operate, and that’s how we’re able to fight it.
+Fortunately, hypothesized juice jacking attacks are themselves reliant on the expected presence of data-transmitting pins to operate.

 Privacy and Security at the Flip of a Switch

-The privacy cable we ship with the Solana Saga has a single simple feature that eliminates juice jacking entirely: Toggle a switch, and the data-delivering pins inside the USB cable are physically disconnected and unable to function, while the pins to power up your device still work.
-Without that connection, malicious hardware on the other end of the connection is unable to communicate with your device.
-It can continue to supply power, but it can’t “talk” to your Saga (or other phone, tablet, or laptop), and because of that, it can’t load it up with malware or try to read data off of it.
+The privacy cable we ship with the Solana Saga has a single simple feature: Toggle a switch, and the data-delivering pins inside the USB cable are physically disconnected and unable to function, while the pins to power up your device still work.
+Without that connection, hardware on the other end of the connection, malicious or otherwise, is unable to communicate with your device.
+It can continue to supply power, but it can’t “talk” to your Saga — or other phone, tablet, or laptop).
 Since the disconnection that happens is at the physical level, no one can try to “hack” the cable back open through software — you’re in control.